 What happens if I develop COVID symptoms/have a positive COVID test result before I attend the performance?

 If you have developed symptoms of COVID-19 or have had a positive test result, please follow quarantine guidance from Public Health England.
-If your quanartine window falls over the date of an event you have booked tickets for, we will be able to issue you a full refund.
+If your quarantine window falls over the date of an event you have booked tickets for, we will be able to issue you a full refund but we ask that you let us know before 2pm on the day of the performance.
 Please just contact the Box Office for more information on 0300 999 1000.